Dealing with disclosures - Dealing with disclosures

 The Children and Community Services Amendment (Reporting Sexual Abuse of Children) Act 2008 requires teachers by law to report alleged child sexual abuse to the Mandatory Reporting Service (MRS) of the Department for Child Protection and Family Support (CPFS).

-Teachers, police, doctors, nurses and midwives are now legally required to report a belief formed on reasonable grounds of child sexual abuse to MRS. The Act stipulates the penalties that apply for failing to report sexual abuse.
+Teachers, boarding supervisors, police, doctors, nurses and midwives are now legally required to report a belief formed on reasonable grounds of child sexual abuse to MRS. The Act stipulates the penalties that apply for failing to report sexual abuse.

 It is not mandatory to report child sexual abuse that occurred before 1 January 2009.
 Such reports should be made through the principal to the local CPFS office.

 A verbal report can be made, but this must be followed by a written report as soon as is practicable, preferably within 24 hours.